Which chemical formula corresponds to sulfur dioxide?

 Master chemistry nomenclature with our test!
 Featuring essential concepts, exercises, and explanations.
 Dive deep into chemical naming conventions!

-The chemical formula for sulfur dioxide is correctly represented as SO₂.
-This formula indicates that each molecule of sulfur dioxide contains one sulfur (S) atom and two oxygen (O) atoms.
+Sulfur dioxide is represented by the chemical formula ( \text{SO}_2 ).
+This formula indicates that each molecule of sulfur dioxide consists of one sulfur atom bonded to two oxygen atoms.

 Subscribe